Da Vinci Charter Academy: Philosophy

 The main goal of DVHS's philosophy is to engender responsibility and competence in students, and to prepare them for the workplace.
 They use many unorthodox methods to achieve this goal.
-For example, there is no punishment system at DVHS; students are expected to do what is right.
+For example, there is no punishment system at DVHS; students are expected to follow the rules.
 If there are problems, consequences such as a loss of privileges are instated on a case-by-case basis.
 There is no "detention room"; instead, the student must do odd jobs around the school to make up for their bad behavior, for example raking leaves in the quad or organizing the lost and found.
 Another feature is that passes are not required.
 The idea is to simulate a workplace environment.
 This is also why the school has chosen to work so much with computers; in a work environment such as the ones students are likely to encounter after graduating from school, they are likely to be using computers daily.
 DVHS also works to integrate the acceptance of the LGBT community and promotes gender and sexual orientation equality and ensures that the campus is a safe place for anybody to stay.